ImbalanceGaming/laravel-angular-base/README.md

 ## Installation
 1. Clone the repository to the desired location.
-2. Run composer update to pull down components into the vendor folder.
+2. Run composer install to pull down components into the vendor folder.
 3. Set storage and bootstrap/cache folders to be publicly read/write/executable **_sudo chmod -R 777 <folder name>_**.
 4. Take a copy of the .env.save file and name it .env **_sudo cp .env.save .env_**, this file contains all configuration options for laravel.
 5. Run the **_php artisan key:generate command_** to get a new application key, this should then be set in your .env file if it is not then set it.